facebookresearch/demucs/docs/api.md

 wav: Waveform of the audio.
 Should have 2 dimensions, the first is each audio channel, while the second is the waveform of each channel. e.g. `tuple(wav.shape) == (2, 884000)` means the audio has 2 channels.

+sr: Sample rate of the original audio, the wave will be resampled if it doesn't match the model.

 ##### Returns

 A tuple, whose first element is the original wave and second element is a dict, whose keys are the name of stems and values are separated waves.
+The original wave will have already been resampled.

 ##### Notes